RealVishy/iCal-Task-Scheduler/README.md

 ## Usage

-1. Create a CSV file named `tasks.csv` with columns for task name, priority, due date, and duration in hours.
+1. Create a CSV file named tasks.csv with columns for task name, priority (on a scale of 1-3 with 1 being the lowest and 3 being the highest), due date (in the format of YYYY-MM-DD), and duration in hours.
 For example:

    ```
    Task,Duration,Due Date,Priority